+Selection and Peer-review under the responsibility of the HSIC Conference Committee.
 Keywords: Family, Experiences, Asthma, Qualitative research, Covid-19

-Introduction
+1. Introduction

-Asthma is a chronic inflammatory disease that attacks the respiratory tract and is characterized by recurring and reversible symptoms 1.
-Genetic factors make a person more susceptible to asthma, and environmental factors can increase the risk (Djamil et al., 2020).
-People with asthma are expected to be more vigilant during the Covid-19 pandemic.
-The coronavirus attacks the respiratory system making a person more susceptible to severe illness due to coronavirus (Ilpaj & Nurwati, 2020).
+Asthma is defined as a chronic inflammatory disease that attacks the respiratory tract characterized by recurring and reversible symptoms (1).
+Genetic factors make a person more susceptible to Asthma, and environmental factors can increase the risk (2).
+People with Asthma are expected to be more vigilant during the Covid-19 pandemic.
+This is because the coronavirus attacks the respiratory system in people with Asthma so that Asthma makes a person more susceptible to severe illness due to coronavirus (3).